LCHD, along with ODH and CDC, is closely monitoring the spread of COVID-19.

 Investigating health problems and environmental public health hazards

 The Mission of the Licking County Health Department is to Prevent Disease, Protect the Environment, and Promote Healthy Lifestyles for those who work, live, or play in Licking County.
 Our Vision is that our work will lead to Healthy People, Living in Healthy Communities, in Licking County.

 Licking County COVID-19 Information

 LCHD publishes updated COVID-19 data each Wednesday.

-Since Wednesday, June 9, there are 28 new COVID-19 case in the Licking County Health Jurisdiction.
-There are 40 total active COVID -19 cases (includes confirmed and probable).
+Since Wednesday, July 14, there are 72 new COVID-19 cases in the Licking County Health Jurisdiction.
+There are 83 active COVID -19 cases (includes confirmed and probable).

-Case definitions for probables, recovered, closed, and deaths, and to learn about Licking County’s reported data here.
+Definitions for probables, recovered, closed, and deaths, and to learn about Licking County’s reported data is here.